visudo [ -c ] [ -f sudoers ] [ -q ] [ -s ] [ -V ]

 # %users localhost=/sbin/shutdown -h now

-sudoers return code will be1 .
+sets return code to 1 .

 Warning: undeclared Alias referenced near ...

-In -s (strict) mode these considered are errors.
+(strict) these considered are errors.

 Warning: runas_default set after old value is in use ...